 For the purpose of this document, a policy is defined as a principle or rule to guide decisions and achieve rational outcome(s).
-The policy cycle is a simplified, perhaps oversimplified, view on how a policy is developed and implemented (see Figure B-7).
+Policies and policy goals are put in practice via policy instruments that may be regulatory (e.g. legislations and regulations), economic (e.g. taxes, subsidies), or others.